turbot/steampipe/design/search_path.md

 In the plugin manager process, a connection config file-watcher runs.
 If the connection config or options have changed, `RefreshConnectionsAndSearchPaths` is called.
 As discussed above this has the affect of:
-- setting the user search path on the DB (this search path will be used for any subsequent connecitons from external clients)
+- setting the user search path on the DB (this search path will be used for any subsequent connections from external clients)
 - setting the `requiredSessionSearchPath` on the (local) DbClient.
 HOWEVER - this just sets the required search path on the DbClient in the plugin manager process, NOT any DbClient used by Steampipe Query or Dashboard processes.

 ####Dashboard service search path implementation